 top of page

-※ A book conference is scheduled in April 2024 in New York.
+※ Book conference was held in April 2024 in New York with Professors Layna Mosley

-I use a combination of quantitative and qualitative methods to test my theory.
+To test my argument, I use a combination of quantitative and qualitative methods.
 I have built a novel and comprehensive government popularity dataset by assembling various global, regional, and country-specific polls that cover 52 emerging market economies for 1991-2017.
 Figure 1 sketches the average development of government popularity before, during, and after IMF programs.

 gar overall.png